voidrc/Shadow-Archive/src/content/notes/02_Networking/3) Addressing.md

 - RIP
 - OSPF

 Its role is to ensure packet delivery from source to destination across or within subnets, even if they use different or incompatible addressing methods.
 This involves routing data through the entire network, with routers forwarding packets node by node, often assigning them new intermediate targets.
-These forwarded packets don’t reach higher OSI layers.
+These forwarded packets don't reach higher OSI layers.

 ---